 1. Get The Right Support

 The low FODMAP diet is a complicated diet, especially when it is completely new to you.
-There is a lot of misinformation out there, so I can’t stress the importance enough of seeing a FODMAP trained dietitian to guide you through the process (both the elimination phase & the reintroduction phase).
+There is a lot of misinformation out there, so I can’t stress the importance enough of seeing a FODMAP trained dietitian to guide you through the process (both the low FODMAP phase & the reintroduction phase).
 Not sure how a dietitian can help?
 Check out this article on the benefits of seeing a dietitian.
 I realise that not everyone will be lucky enough to have easy access to a publically funded dietitian, but if you don’t I would encourage you to consider seeing a private dietitian.
 If you would like help finding someone please get in touch with me ([email protected]).
 Alana has also compiled a useful list of dietitian databases to help you find someone in your area.